Wrongful Death Attorney Atlanta

 Bobbi Kristina Judgment

-This case gained global attention due to the fact that the decedent, Bobbi Kristina Brown, was the only child and heir of international superstars Bobby Brown and the late Whitney Houston.
+This law case gained global attention due to the fact that the decedent, Bobbi Kristina Brown, was the only child and heir of international superstars Bobby Brown and the late Whitney Houston.
 Ms. Brown’s estate filed a claim after her boyfriend, Nick Gordon, was found legally responsible for her death.
-He was suspected of domestic abuse due to the condition of the body at autopsy, though the official cause of death was ruled to be “immersion in water and drug intoxication.”
-Ms. Brown’s estate sought $50 million in the case and was awarded $36 million.

 Wrongful Death Suit against Andrea Sneiderman

 Andrea Sneiderman served just one year short of a five-year sentence after being convicted of obstruction and lying to investigators after the murder of her husband.
-Her late husband’s parents and brother then filed a wrongful death lawsuit against Mrs. Sneiderman, claiming she knew that her former supervisor, with whom she was having an affair, intended to murder her husband.
-The suit, which claimed that she was “an active and willing co-conspirator,” was eventually settled for an undisclosed amount.
+Her late husband’s parents and brother then filed a wrongful death claim against Mrs. Sneiderman, claiming she knew that her former supervisor, with whom she was having an affair, intended to murder her husband.

-Estate of Willie Allen Sargent Jr. vs. Gwinnett County
+Estate claim of Willie Allen Sargent Jr. vs. Gwinnett County

-The widow of Willie Allen Sargent Jr. filed a wrongful death suit against Gwinnett county after her husband was killed by a speeding Gwinnett County police officer.
+The widow of Willie Allen Sargent Jr. filed a wrongful death claim against Gwinnett county after her husband was killed by a speeding Gwinnett County police officer.
 In this case, the officer was responding to a call, however, he did not have his flashing lights or siren on, and he was driving about 80 mph when he slammed into Mr. Sargent’s vehicle.
-Sargent’s widow was awarded $2 million in her case against Gwinnett County, and the officer was suspended at the time.
-He later resigned from the police force after being arrested for drunk driving while off duty.

 George Houser & Forum Group: Nursing Home Neglect